b1n1yam/cinema_1888/README.md

 # core features

 1. ### Custom backend
-Instead of using a dummy data to reserve seats, I have implimented a custom backend to achive that functionality.
+Instead of using a dummy data to reserve seats, I have implemented a custom backend to achieve that functionality.
 That means, all seat booking actions are performed in realtime and persistantly.
 But the time and date data are still statc.
 Although the seat reservation is dynamic, it is applied on all movie lists.
 That means all movies use the same schedule program.
-Since the movies database is of a different source, it requires a complex databse design which is time conuming
+Since the movies database is of a different source, it requires a complex database design which is time consuming

 2. ### Booking for a specific time and date
  Booking seats is differentiated by each time and date. i.e All booking are unique for a specific time and date